yaelmhoffman/yaronwittenstein/content/post/svm.md

 In this article, we've reviewed the work being done so far for **SVM - Spacemesh Virtual Machine**, and the motivation behind it.
 Then, we've talked about the next steps for SVM and mentioned SMESH, the future high-level programming-language that will compile to SVM WebAssembly code.

-In order to fulfill these ambitious goals, we've made room for more people :wink:
+In order to fulfill these ambitious goals, we've made room for more people to join...

 So if you're a Rust developer interested in compilation and programming-languages please don't shy away...